openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 1. ``otx optimize`` optimizes a model using NNCF or POT depending on the model format.

-- NNCF optimization used for trained snapshots in a framework-specific format such as checkpoint (pth) file from Pytorch.
-It starts training based on the weights from previous step in fewer precision.
+- NNCF optimization is used for trained snapshots in a framework-specific format such as checkpoint (pth) file from Pytorch.
+It starts training-aware quantization based on the obtained weights from the training stage.
-- POT optimization used for models exported in the OpenVINO IR format.
-It decreases the precision of the exported model and performs the post-training optimization.
+- POT optimization is used for models exported in the OpenVINO™ IR format.
+It decreases floating-point precision to integer precision of the exported model by performing the post-training optimization.

 The function results with a following files, which could be used to run ``otx demo``[link]: